 - Fun facts

 Interact With Your Riders

-That said, not every rider wants to carry on a conversation, so don’t be too pushy.
-For your chatty riders, answer their questions and be helpful.
+That said, not every rider wants to carry on a conversation, so remembering not to be too pushy can be helpful.

 Remember the Golden Rule: Treat others as you want to be treated.
-Being kind and helpful creates a pleasant experience for everybody.
+Being kind and helpful can create a pleasant experience for everybody.

-Lyft and Uber are very flexible side hustles in many aspects.
-You get to name your hours and can decline riders you don’t feel comfortable driving.
+Driving with Lyft and Uber can be very flexible side hustles in many aspects.
+You get to make your own schedule

 As the vehicle owner, you’re responsible for keeping the interior clean.
-If a rider makes a mess in your car, you have to spend time and money cleaning the interior before your next ride.
-While Lyft and Uber offer cleaning credits, they are only issued in extreme cases.
+If a rider makes a mess in your car, you may have to spend time and money cleaning the interior before your next ride.
 That means you have to spend money on cleaning supplies.

-Your three largest expenses as a rideshare driver are:
+Your largest expenses as a rideshare driver might be things like: